lsulibraries/policies/migrations.md

-## Migrations

-... or _Getting things into production_ ...

-### Change classes

-Changes to the production system can be classified as follows:

-- those that change the architecture of the system at an OS/networking level
-- those that change the application configuration in some way
-- those that those that change the application code
-- those that change the content of the application

-While all four of these classes can be captured in the configuration management activity, the cost/benefit of tracking content changes is too high/low given our current capacity.
-For the rest of this document, _Change closses_ includes only the first three listed classes.

 ### Getting into production

 Except in certain urgent situations, changes to the Louisiana Digital Library should begin in a development environment, hereafter called [dora box](https://github.com/lsulibraries/dora).
 This is a vagrant box built to be as close as possible to the production system; see the README for instructions on its use, including how to update module versions, drupal variables, etc.